GoogleChrome/developer.chrome.com/site/en/blog/extension-news-july-2023/index.md

 tags:
  - extensions-news
 hero: 'image/BhuKGJaIeLNPW9ehns59NfwqKxF2/rp0rgFPrFH87EiMlquP6.png'
-thumbnail: 'image/kheDArv5csY6rvQUJDbWRscckLr1/Hfx3C2heobFhRJJejstK.png'
 alt: >
  What's happening in Chrome extensions?
 ---

 So far, 2023 has been a busy year in the world of Chrome extensions.
 Your valuable feedback has allowed us to improve the extension platform and our documentation.
-We also continue to collaborate with other browser vendors in the [WebExtensions Community Group][wecg] so that extension APIs work more consistently across browsers.
+We also continue collaborating with other browser vendors in the [WebExtensions Community Group][wecg] so that extension APIs work more consistently across browsers.

 Hi, I'm Amy, a technical writer for the Chrome extension team.
-In this post, I'm excited to highlight a few changes that the Chrome extension team has worked on during the first half of this year and what the future holds in store.
+In this post, I'm excited to share with you a few changes that the Chrome extension team has worked on during the first half of this year and what upcoming features will be released later this quarter.
 Let's get started!

 {% Aside %}

-But if you're like me (TLDR), feel free to jump to the [Coming soon...][sec-coming-apis] section for new extension features you can start looking forward to 🙂.
+But if you're like me (TL;DR), feel free to jump to the [Coming soon...][sec-coming-apis] section for new extension features you can start looking forward to 🙂.

 {% endAside %}

 ## New extension APIs and features {: #new-apis}

+In this section, I want to highlight some significant API launches, briefly review other API improvements, and share upcoming API releases.

 ### Highlights {: #apis-highlights}

 #### Offscreen documents {: #offscreen-api }

-The [Offscreen API][api-offscreen] was launched in Chrome 109 to enable Manifest V3 extensions to handle use cases that need interaction with the DOM or window that cannot be done in the extension service worker.
-Also, Chrome 114 launched for two more reasons:
+The [Offscreen API][api-offscreen] was introduced in Chrome 109.
+It allows Manifest V3 extensions to handle use cases that need interaction with the DOM or window, which cannot be performed in the extension service worker.
+Also, Chrome 114 introduced two additional reasons: `'WORKERS'` for instances when your document needs to spawn a worker and `'LOCAL_STORAGE'` to help migrate data from window.localStorage or window.sessionStorage to the [to the chrome.storage API][mv3-localstorage].

-- WebSQL is being [deprecated][web-sql] across the web.
-SQLite works in MV3 extensions, and the `'WORKERS'` reason was added for this and for when your document needs to spawn a worker.

-- `'LOCAL_STORAGE'` to migrate data from window.localStorage or window.sessionStorage[ to the chrome.storage API][mv3-localstorage].

 Starting in Chrome 115, you can provide multiple reasons when creating an offscreen document.
 This allows you to perform two related tasks in the same document.